Solving the Grecian Computer

 After writing the above functions as well as some code for calling them and printing the result, I successfully obtained the solution!
 So without further ado, here’s the solved puzzle.
 Don’t look too hard at the following picture if you want to try and solve the puzzle yourself :)

-Solved Grecian Computer puzzle
+Solved Grecian Computer

 Feel free to check for yourself that all the columns sum to 42.